preethi2205/TrafficSignClassification/writeup_template.md

 | 0.007				    | No Passing     								|

-For the second, third, fourth and fifth images, the model is extremely certain about the sign ( image
+For the second, third, fourth and fifth images, the model is extremely certain about the prediction.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | 0.99         			| Children crossing (2nd image)					|